Mariners activate reliever Tony Zych from the disabled list

 Lefty Dillon Overton was optioned to Class AAA Tacoma where he'll go back to starting.
-The Mariners made a small trade.
+The Mariners also made a small trade.

 The Mariners continue to move some pieces around in their bullpen in an effort to find consistency and shutdown innings.
 On Friday, the club activated right-hander Tony Zych from the disabled list and optioned lefty Dillon Overton to Class AAA Tacoma.